Book an appointment using SetMore

 Whether we are talking about New Year’s Resolutions or goals in your divorce, writing down what you seek to accomplish is a prerequisite to seeing those goals come to fruition.
 If you tell a friend that your plan for the year is to lose weight, I can tell you that your odds are accomplishing that goal are not that high.
 The reason for my pessimism if because the goal is not concrete and not written down.
 Suppose you give yourself some benchmarks to reach weight milestones that you are more likely to accomplish your goal.
 By the same token, if you write down those milestones and tape them to your bathroom mirror, you will see the dream every day staring you in the face.

 The goals of your divorce should be no different.
-If you want to make sure that you have a plan to counter those of your controlling spouse, meet personally with your attorney before your Original Petition for Divorce is filed.
+To ensure you have a plan to counter your controlling spouse, arrange a personal meeting with your attorney before filing your Original Petition for Divorce.
 Go over with your attorney what you specifically want to accomplish in your divorce.
 Some requests need to be “pled” for in your Petition to request that sort of relief in a trial possibly.
 Your attorney will make that call after consulting with you so that any goals you may have can be accounted for.

 Please contact contact the Law Office of Bryan Fagan, PLLC, today for a free of charge consultation to discuss this subject and any other in family law.
 A consultation is always free of charge with one of our licensed family law attorneys and is available six days a week.